rjseymour66/rjseymour66.github.io/content/en/docs/linux/storage.md

 ### e2fsprogs package

 This pacakge provides utilities for working with ext3 and ext4 filesystems:
-- blkid: Displays info about block devices
+- `blkid`: Displays info about block devices
-- chattr: Changes file attributes on the fs
+- `chattr`: Changes file attributes on the fs
-- debugfs: Manually views and modifies the fs structure, such as undeleting a file
+- `debugfs`: Manually views and modifies the fs structure, such as undeleting a file
-- dumpe2fs: Displays block and superblock group information
+- `dumpe2fs`: Displays block and superblock group information
-- e2lable: Changes the fs lable
+- `e2lable`: Changes the fs lable
-- resize2fs: Expands or shrinks the fs
+- `resize2fs`: Expands or shrinks the fs
-- tune2fs: modifies fs params
+- `tune2fs`: modifies fs params

 ### fsck